 According to Chambers & Partners 2019, Aparna has been praised as a partner who is “able to sift through a lot of information without having to ask for instructions on every piece” and who can maintain “great transparency in an area with lot of confidentiality, making the business teams very comfortable”.

 Aparna has been recognised in Legal 500 Asia Pacific 2018 for her “industry knowledge and solution-oriented approach”.
 Legal 500 in 2021 mentions Aparna as “a very experienced competition lawyer, who has very good contacts to the authorities and strongly argues for the client’s position”.

 Aparna has co-authored several competition law publications, including the India chapter of the Private Equity Antitrust Handbook published by the American Bar Association.
 She has also co-authored Navigating through Indian Merger Control, Trends and Challenges published in USIBC Legal and the India chapter of the Antitrust Chronicle – Antitrust Developments in Asia Pacific which is published by the Competition Policy International.
-She has also co-authored the Merger Control – India Chapter, Chambers 2018, 2019, 2021 and 2022 and the GCR Guide to Merger Remedies.
+She has also co-authored the Merger Control – India Chapter, Chambers from 2018 – 2022 and the GCR Guide to Merger Remedies.
 She also assists in teaching a diploma course in competition law at ILS Law College, Pune and teaches merger control at O.P.
-Jindal Global University.
+Jindal Global University, Sonipat.